-The Group adopted ASU 2016-02, Leases (Topic 842) ("Topic 842") on January 1, 2019 by using the modified retrospective method and did not restate the comparable periods.
-The Group elected the practical expedient not to separate lease and non-lease components of contracts, except for bandwidth service included in internet data center ("IDC") facilities lease contracts.
-The Group leases administrative office spaces and IDC facilities in different cities in the PRC under operating leases.
+The Group leases administrative office spaces and internet data center ("IDC") facilities in different cities in the PRC under operating leases.
 The Group determines whether an arrangement constitutes a lease and records lease liabilities and right-of-use assets on its consolidated balance sheets at the lease commencement.
+The Group elected the practical expedient not to separate lease and non-lease components of contracts, except for bandwidth service included in IDC facilities lease contracts.
 The Group measures its lease liabilities based on the present value of the total lease payments not yet paid discounted based on its incremental borrowing rate, as the rate implicit in the lease is not readily available.
 The Group's incremental borrowing rate is the estimated rate the Group would be required to pay for a collateralized borrowing equal to the total lease payments over the term of the lease.
 The Group estimates an incremental borrowing rate based on the credit quality of the Group and by comparing interest rates available in the market for similar borrowings, and adjusting this amount based on the impact of collateral over the term of each lease.
 The Group measures right-of-use assets based on the corresponding lease liability adjusted for payments made to the lessor at or before the commencement date, and initial direct costs it incurs under the lease.
 The Group begins recognizing rental expense when the lessor makes the underlying asset available to the Group.
 The Group's leases have remaining lease terms of up to approximately three years, some of which include options to extend the leases for an additional period which has to be agreed with the lessors based on mutual negotiation.
-After considering the factors that create an economic incentive, the Group did not include renewal option periods in the lease term for which it is not reas
+After considering the factors that create an economic incentive, the Group did not include renewal option periods in the lease term for which it is not reasonably certain to exercise.